 Click “Continue” to rebuild the index.
 Once it’s done, all those pesky phantom messages will be gone the next time you perform a search in Mail (Yay!).
 You can then go back to the “~/Library/Mail/” folder in the Finder and move the file you renamed to “Envelope Index Backup” to the Trash.

-And there you have it.
+And there it is.
 Your Apple Mail Envelope index has been rebuilt.
 A very simple solution to a problem that has baffled some of the best Mac users.